Bo Guagua: Biography

 As a child, Bo was raised by his maternal grandparents in Beijing.
 His mother, Gu Kailai, spent most of her time in Dalian, where his father, Bo Xilai, served as mayor, only returning to Beijing when Guagua was ill.
 He attended Beijing Jingshan School from elementary school through Grade 7, before withdrawing to prepare for studies in the UK.
-The decision to study abroad was partly inspired by his cousin, the daughter of Gu's eldest sister, who was studying in the UK at the time, and, according to Bo Xilai, partly driven by Gu's desire to retaliate for his extramarital affair by taking Guagua away.
+The decision to study abroad was partly inspired by his cousin, the daughter of Gu's eldest sister, who was studying in the UK at the time, and partly driven by Gu's desire to retaliate for Xilai's extramarital affair by taking Guagua away.

-In early 1998, during Bo's winter break, Gu took him on a visit to the UK to explore the educational opportunities, along with Dalian businessman Xu Ming and Taiwanese American businessman Larry Cheng, at Xu's expenses.
+In early 1998, during Guagua's winter break, his mother took him on a visit to the UK to explore the educational opportunities, along with Dalian businessman Xu Ming and Taiwanese American businessman Larry Cheng, at Xu's expenses.
 They toured Harrow School and Oxford University.
 In December 1999, Gu went to the UK again with Bo, settling in Bournemouth, where Bo attended Dorset International College, a now defunct language school recommended by his cousin, while Gu rented an apartment in Keystone House near the coast.
 They met through the language school a volunteer from the Royal British Legion, Fido Vivien-May, who introduced Bo to Harrow School, but Bo's first application was rejected.

 After completing a year at Papplewick School in 2000, Bo applied to Harrow School again and received a conditional offer, requiring him to pass the Common Entrance Examination with specific scores.
 Bo excelled, achieving six A's and one B in Latin.
 It was widely reported Bo was the first Chinese citizen at Harrow.